Naomi Klein: The Battle for Paradise

-On Fire: The (Burning) Case for a Green New Deal
+On Fire

 In April 2019, Simon & Schuster announced they would be publishing Klein's seventh book, On Fire: The (Burning) Case for a Green New Deal, which was published on September 17, 2019.
 On Fire is a collection of essays focusing on climate change and the urgent actions needed to preserve the world.
 Klein relates her meeting with Greta Thunberg in the opening essay in which she discusses the entrance of young people into those speaking out for climate awareness and change.
 She supports the Green New Deal throughout the book and in the final essay she discusses the 2020 U.S. election stating: "The stakes of the election are almost unbearably high.
 It's why I wrote the book and decided to put it out now and why I'll be doing whatever I can to help push people toward supporting a candidate with the most ambitious Green New Deal platform—so that they win the primaries and then the general."

-Doppelganger: a Trip into the Mirror World
+Doppelganger

-Released in September 2023, Doppelganger is a memoir and social critique that contrasts Klein's worldview with that of Naomi Wolf, a writer who is often mistaken for Klein and vice versa.
+Released in September 2023, Doppelganger: A Trip into the Mirror World is a memoir and social critique that contrasts Klein's worldview with that of Naomi Wolf, a writer who is often mistaken for Klein and vice versa.
 In her introduction, Klein explains how she has been mistaken for the "other Naomi", with whom she "has been chronically confused for over a decade...
 I have been confused with Other Naomi for so long and so frequently that I have often felt that she was following me".
 For this reason, she started to follow what she calls Wolf's "new alliances with some of the most dangerous men on the planet", and wrote the book with the intention of using her doppelganger experience "as a guide into and through what I have come to understand as our doppelganger culture".

 Klein suggests that the Western world has fractured along political and ideological lines to such an extent that each side feels the other exists in a "mirror world".
 The book received primarily positive reviews and debuted at number 8 on The New York Times hardcover nonfiction weekly best seller list.
 In 2024, Doppelganger won Klein the inaugural Women's Prize for Non-Fiction.

+End Times Fascism

+Naomi Klein has critiqued the environmental impact of AI, expanding her work on what she believes is the global rise of fascism, and releasing it as the book End Times Fascism, published in September 2026.
+The book, co-written with Astra Taylor, expands her long‑running analysis of right-wing authoritarianism and how it intersects with elements of fatalistic end times brought about by threats like artificial intelligence, supernatural forces, political crises, or nuclear war.